naistangz/Technical_Training/docs/Week2_SQL/sql.md

     - Used for Data Analytics and Business Intelligence
     - Digital Age and Internet of Thing

+---
+## Querying Relationship Database
+**One-to-One Relationship**
+- One row in one table can only relate to one and only one row in another table and vice versa.
+- This is the least common database relationship.
+> For example: in school database, each student has only one student ID, and **each** student ID is assigned to only one person

+**One-To-Many**
+- Parent record (primary key) in one table can reference several child (foreign) records in another table.
+- The child cannot have more than one parent record
+> For example: an e-commerce website may have the following:
+> * Customers can make many orders
+> * Orders can contain many items
+> * Items can have descriptions in many languages

+**Many-to-Many**
+- In some instances, you need multiple instances on both sides of the relationship
+- Contains composite a primary key
+- Requires creation of junction table which creates one-to-many relationships
+> For example: an online education website can enroll multiple students to multiple courses

+---
 ## List of common SQL Commands ##

 ### Section 1: Basic Commands ###